What does “kareshi” mean in Japanese?

 In this blog post, I’ve explained the definition and meaning of “kareshi” in detail based on its kanji expression.
 And also, I’ve explained how to use it through the example sentences.
 Let me summarize them as follows.

 - kareshi – 彼氏 (かれし) : a noun meaning ‘boyfriend’ in Japanese.
-Native speakers use this noun to refer to a person with whom a woman is dating or in an intimate relationship.
-This is literally the honorific word for a boy or man.
-This literal interpretation is not completely in line with the meaning, but still a good expression for a boyfriend, I think.
-A boyfriend and his girlfriend should respect each other even if they are in a very casual relationship.
+Native speakers use this noun to refer to someone with whom a woman is dating or in an intimate relationship.
+These two kanji characters are literally the honorific expression for a boy or man.
+This literal interpretation is not completely in line with the actual meaning, but still understandable, I think.
+A girl or woman should show her respect to her boyfriend even if they are in a very casual relationship.

 Hope my explanations are understandable and helpful for Japanese learners.